 GEMs help the Office of Global Education in many ways, especially as being a welcoming friend and mentor to our new international students.
 GEMs greet students upon their arrival to HPU, helping them to adjust to the HPU campus and community, oftentimes forming lasting friendships with their mentee.
 GEMs participate in Global Education events designed only for our international students and their mentors, as well as globally-minded events open to the campus community.
 Occasionally, GEMs help promote studying abroad by sharing their experiences with other students, prospective students, and families through the Office of Admissions events, Coffee Hour chats, and the Study Abroad Fair.

 Upon your return to High Point University, you’ll receive information about how to apply to become a Global Education Mentor.

-If you enjoyed your time abroad, you could consider studying abroad again while at HPU for either a semester, a summer, or on a Global Experience program.
+If you enjoyed your time abroad, you could consider studying abroad again while at HPU for either a semester, a summer, or on a Global Experience or Maymester program.
 You also could consider an international internship or graduate schooling abroad.